-Our usual Back to School preparations involve haircuts and shopping for school supplies.
-This year is a little different since school will be virtual and at home.
+Our usual Back to School preparations involve haircuts and shopping for school supplies — but it’s also important to have a space to do homework fully stocked with supplies.
 Keeping school supplies organized for home learning is essential.

 Evaluate Your Needs